Terry Corbell, The Biz Coach

 For a solid foundation, these areas need to be addressed for an effective customer loyalty program:

-1. Make certain that everyone in your company has an attitude of gratitude and says thank you to customers either for their purchases or for even just considering your company’s products.
+1. Make certain that everyone in your company has an attitude of gratitude and says thank you to customers either for their purchases or for even just considering your company’s products and services.

 2. Enhance trust by soliciting feedback from your customers.
 Act on their comments quickly.